 - fishing too fast in cold, stable conditions

-- abandoning productive areas too quickly
+- leaving productive areas too quickly

 When Fall Largemouth Bass Fishing Becomes Exceptional